-You can easily find many tools on the Internet to compress PNG files but most, if not all of them produce different file sizes due to the algorithm unless they are using the same library/technology.
-Reducing the image file size to the maximum helps to save bandwidth cost, time to download and even achieving a higher Google PageSpeed score because “optimize images” is one of the priorities.
-In this article we’ve put 13 free PNG compressor tools (online, command line, desktop) to the test to find the one that produces the smallest file size.
+You can easily find many tools on the Internet to compress image files but most, if not all of them produce different file sizes.
+Reducing the image file size as much as possible helps to save bandwidth cost, reduce time to download, and even achieve a higher Google PageSpeed score because “optimize images” is one of the priorities.

 advpng.exe -z4 file.png